heypano/taikonotes/README.md

 - summary structure view with reorder
-- duplicate section ? "are you sure you want to make this a separate" -- plus button should ask if it should be a completely different / slightly different / same
+- duplicate section ? "are you sure you want to make this a separate" -- plus button should ask if it should be a completely different / slightly different / same -- Line A (again) to show linkage perhaps
 - Change textarea to rich
 - error handling
 - section map and repetition